Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 It leads to another insight: Nothing stops me from changing my user name and email to anything.
 Nothing stops anyone from changing their name and email to mine.
-Luckly we have GPG to mitigate that.
+Luckily we have GPG to mitigate that.

 ## GPG key signing